sujeeth-kumar/dsa-search-engine/README.md

 ## How It Works

-1. Scrape problems from LeetCode and Codeforces using Puppeteer (offline, manual).
+1. Scrape problems from **LeetCode** and **Codeforces** using Puppeteer.
-2. Merge both datasets into a unified corpus (`npm run merge`).
+2. Merge both datasets into a unified corpus.
 3. Preprocess titles and descriptions by:
-   - Converting text to lowercase
+   - Lowercasing text
    - Removing punctuation
    - Removing stop words
-4. **Build the TF-IDF index once, offline** (`npm run build-index`), producing `corpus/search-index.json` and `corpus/problems.json`.
+4. Build the TF-IDF index offline and store precomputed document vectors.
-5. At runtime, the server simply loads those precomputed files — it no longer rebuilds the index on every boot.
+5. Convert user queries into TF-IDF vectors.
-6. Convert user queries into TF-IDF vectors and compute cosine similarity against the precomputed document vectors.
+6. Compute cosine similarity against indexed documents.
-7. Apply title boosting to improve ranking.
+7. Apply title-aware score boosting.
-8. Return the Top 10 most relevant problems.
+8. Return the **Top 10** most relevant problems.

 ---